-An interview with BCN-based photographer Sam Zucker with brand photoshoot checklist download.
+An interview with BCN-based photographer Sam Zucker plus a brand photoshoot checklist download.

 Let’s start out with one hard fact: image is EVERYTHING.
 Yes, that means your visual identity: logo, colors, typography; but, more specifically, we are talking about the photographs you use to tell your brand’s story.
 If you are a wellness professional or budding entrepreneur, you might think about the idea of doing a brand photoshoot and cringe:).